-PM2 has been the most famous tool used by Rookie as well as expert developers for ensuring that their applications are always live.
+PM2 has been the most famous tool used by Rookie and expert developers to ensure that their applications are always live.
 PM2 is used for running live production workloads and monitoring them from CLI or web interface.
 You can install this as an NPM module.

-PM2 provides the following features out of the box.
+PM2 is an enterprise-ready solution, provides the following features out of the box.